forfudan/MojoMiji/src/docs/advanced/simd.md

 - The first approach is to use plain iteration.
 We simply iterate over each element and add them into the result at the same index.
 This is similar to the traditional approach we discussed earlier.
 - The second approach is to use the `+` operator on two SIMD objects.

-To calculate the time taken for each approach, we need to import the `time` module and use the `perf_counter_ns()` function.
-The code looks like this:
+To calculate the time taken for each approach, we use both the built-in `time` module and the built-in `benchmark` module.

+### Comparison with `time` module

+The `time` module in Mojo provides several functions to record the current time.
+You can then use the difference between two time points to calculate the elapsed time for a specific operation.
+For you comparison, we will use the `perf_counter_ns()` function, which returns the current time in nanoseconds.
+This is a high-resolution timer that is suitable for measuring short durations.

 ```mojo
 # src/advanced/simd_performance.mojo